Inclusion of under served groups in trials

 - under 18 years old

-- of minority ethnic groups
+- from minority ethnic groups

 However, we do not know much about how inclusive clinical trials are.
 We also do not know much about how representative the participants are.